 They are one.

-I say, well, um, I'm a member of the press and I'm a talk show host, and yes, we do news investigator reporting opinion and sports, like later we're you know, we're gonna have Herschel Walker, and we're the whole newspaper, but you say you're news and only news, and you're supposed to be fair, balanced, objective.
+Like later, you know, we're going to have Herschel Walker and we're the whole newspaper, but you say you're news and only news and you're supposed to be fair, balanced, objective.

 And what a news organization is literally colluding with the DNC or fake news CNN giving questions to the favored candidate.